 cPanel will then redirect you to a new page where you will be provided with a status message indicating whether or not the IP address has been blocked.

-Please note that if you have blocked IP ranges cPanel will add multiple entries in the table.
+Please note that if you have blocked IP ranges, cPanel will add multiple entries to the table.
 In order to release the blocked IP address range, you will have to remove all the entries you can find from the table.

 Please find the IP address you would like to release and click the "Delete" button displayed in the final column of the table for each and every IP address.